Abdulrazak-Alkl/capistrano-semver-git-tags/README.md

 ## Capistrano Semantic Version Git Tags

-A Capistrano plugin for adding a semantic version Git tag at each deployment, automatically.
+A Capistrano tasks for generating a semantic version Git tag at each deployment.

 ### Usage